NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} is built for models with millions to billions of degrees of freedom.
 To probe the posterior efficiently and accurately, \texttt{NIFTy.re} relies on VI.
 Specifically, \texttt{NIFTy.re} implements Metric Gaussian Variational Inference (MGVI) and its successor geometric Variational Inference (geoVI) [@Knollmueller2019 @Frank2021 @Frank2022].
-At the core of both MGVI and geoVI lies an alternating procedure in which we switch between optimizing the Kullback–Leibler divergence for a specific shape of the variational posterior and updating the shape of the variational posterior.
+At the core of both MGVI and geoVI lies an alternating procedure in which one switches between optimizing the Kullback–Leibler divergence for a specific shape of the variational posterior and updating the shape of the variational posterior.
 MGVI and geoVI define the variational posterior via samples, specifically, via samples drawn around an expansion point.
 The samples in MGVI and geoVI exploit model-intrinsic knowledge of the posterior's approximate shape, encoded in the Fisher information metric and the prior curvature [@Frank2021].

 \texttt{NIFTy.re} implements both MGVI and geoVI and allows for much finer control over the way samples are drawn and updated compared to \texttt{NIFTy}.
 Furthermore, \texttt{NIFTy.re} exposes stand-alone functions for drawing MGVI and geoVI samples from any arbitrary model with a likelihood from \texttt{NIFTy.re} and a forward model that is differentiable by JAX.
-In addition to stand-alone sampling functions, \texttt{NIFTy.re} also provides tools to configure and execute the alternating Kullback–Leibler divergence optimization and sample adaption at a higher abstraction level.
+In addition to stand-alone sampling functions, \texttt{NIFTy.re} also provides tools to configure and execute the alternating Kullback–Leibler divergence optimization and sample adaption at a lower abstraction level.
 These tools are provided in a JAXopt-style optimizer class [@Blondel2021].

 A typical minimization with \texttt{NIFTy.re} is shown in the following.